InstituteOfAnalyticsUSA/Essential-DeepLearning-With-Python/README.md

 - Timeline of the development of machine learning
 - Key factors behind deep learning’s rising popularity and future potential

-### Part 2:  Mathematical building blocks of deep learning - The tensors, derivative of derivative of derivative of … (internal compute quantity of essense of back propagating the errors), minimizing error (loss) function, gradient descent and stochastic gradient descent
+### Chapter 2:  Mathematical building blocks of deep learning - The tensors, derivative of derivative of derivative of … (internal compute quantity of essense of back propagating the errors), minimizing error (loss) function, gradient descent and stochastic gradient descent

 - A first example of a neural network
 - Tensors and tensor operations